signalogic/SigSRF_SDK/mediaTest_readme.md

 4) Apply media domain signal processing (examples include speech recognition, FFT, sound detection)

 The above processing is shown in <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">data flow diagrams</a> "Stream Groups" and "Media Domain Processing" blocks.

+<a name="RealTimePacketOutput"></a>
+## Real-Time Packet Output

+<a name="WavFileOutput"></a>
+## Wav File Output

+Stream group wav file output can be specified in the mediaMin command line or via flags in pktlib session creation APIs.
+In the mediaMin command line, an 0x800 flag set in the -dN options argument enables wav file outputs for stream groups, their individual contributors and an N-channel wav file.
+Using pktlib session creation APIs, these wav file outputs can be specified separately or in combination.

 <a name="StreamAlignment"></a>
 ## Stream Alignment